 Easy?
 Try it out now.

-P.S: if you want to calculate the required ram depth (or tool stroke) for bending a certain angle, you can use the following online calculator:
+P.S.: If you are trying to determine the required ram depth (or tool stroke) for bending a specific angle, you can utilize the following online calculator.

 Related reading: Press Brake Ram Depth Calculator